Real Estate Market Analysis

 Affordable Housing Initiatives: Bridging the Gap

 The Ghanaian government has recognized the pressing need for affordable housing.
+The increased construction of residential buildings plays a crucial role in addressing the housing deficit, despite challenges like high building material costs and limited incentives for developers.
 Initiatives like the National Housing and Mortgage Fund aim to increase access to housing finance.
-These policies can create new opportunities for developers focusing on the affordable housing segment.
+These policies can create new opportunities for developers focusing on affordable housing solutions.

 Land Administration Reforms: Clearing the Path